rkrawczyk9/BUPlatonicSolids/README.md

 It returns the covering set.

+Currently it is returning too many vertices in the covering set, not sure why, that is something I will be looking at.

 I made it in PyCharm, a nice python editing tool, so that is what the venv folder is, but the .py file(s) should run just fine on their own anywhere.

 I haven't split things into different files at all, that might be helpful later on to read it easier...